Skip to content

 • Mustard – Plain yellow mustard is used as a binder to help seasonings stick.

-• Seasoning – I only used coarse salt and ground black pepper for this, and I have to say these simple ingredients allow for the most flavors from the pork and smoke to come out.
+• Seasoning – I only used coarse salt and ground black pepper.
 These will not mask the taste at all.
 However, you can make your own BBQ rub or even add ¼ cup of sugar to this mix if you want a sweeter pork butt.

 coating a pork butt in mustard

-Next, generously season it on all sides with salt and pepper.
+Season the pork: Next, I generously season it on all sides with salt and pepper.
 It’s essential that all 6 sides of the butt are seasoned for maximum flavor.

 seasoning a pork butt

-Preheat the smoker to 250°.
-Once heated, place the seasoned pork butt on the grates and place a thermometer in the center of it.
+Preheat the smoker to 250°: Once heated, I place the seasoned pork on the grates and place a thermometer in the center of it.
 I like putting it on a top grate with a pan below to catch any drippings and avoid “grease” smoking.
 Smoke until the butt stalls, which is usually between 160° and 165°.

 adding a pork butt to a smoker